vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Prakirnaka, meaoing of, 251 ; meaning Poison, effects of, on various birds 84, of, acc, to Kautilya 258.
 Poisoned food and fire 84.

-Pramati Bhargava, an avatāra of Poisoning of kings, measures against Visnu,' will uproot mlecchas and
+Pramati Bhargava, an avatāra of Poisoning of kings, measures against Viṣṇu,' will uproot mlecchas and

 83,